Home

 Some Rights Reserved

-The hike itself is a humid and muddy hike through the rainforest, with one river crossing (meaning you will wade through the river).
+The hike itself is a humid and muddy hike through the rain forest, with one river crossing (meaning you will wade through the river).
 Be sure to wear comfortable but sturdy hiking shoes, and do not forget your camera (and somewhere dry to keep it).
 As with any strenuous hike in humid conditions, be sure to bring plenty of water to stay hydrated.

 It is important to note, however, that those who have made the trek to this Dominica ecotourism destination have almost unanimously agreed that it is well worth the effort.
 It is definitely one of the must see tourist attractions in Dominica and one of the most unique attractions in the Caribbean islands.